"We want kids in Milwaukee to feel supported—to realize that they can be artists, too."

 I emailed him as soon as I got home, and I was like, ‘Bro, I'm excited for whatever we got in store.
 Just let me know when and where you want to meet up and I'll be there.’
 And then he was like, ‘All right, it's gonna be me, you, and WebsterX.’

-I was like, ‘Damn!’ 'cause I never thought I was gonna meet WebsterX until like, I put like the work in, until I got like a huge following for my own music.
+I was like, ‘Damn!’
+'Cause I never thought I was gonna meet WebsterX until, like, I put the work in, until I got, like, a huge following for my own music.
 So I was just really surprised and Vince was like, ‘Would you be down?’
-And I almost wanted to be like, ‘Hell yeah!’ (laughing).
-But I just told him, I just told him like, ‘Um, yeah, of course I'll be down.’
+And I almost wanted to be like, ‘Hell yeah!’
+But I just told him, I just told him, ‘Um, yeah, of course I'll be down.’
 You know, I tried to play it real cool."

 WebsterX: “We all ended up at Fuel Café, outside on the patio, and Vince walked up with a clipboard.”

-Vince: “Yeah I came to hang out with a rapper carrying a clipboard.
-But since a performance was on the table, I wanted to show this guy that could organize stuff.”
+Vince: “Yeah, I came to hang out with a rapper carrying a clipboard.
+But since a performance was on the table, I wanted to show this guy that I could organize stuff.”